7.2. Measuring performance

 The best way to do this is run the your system (actual number of atoms) for a modest number of timesteps (say 100 steps) on several different processor counts, including a single processor if possible.
 Do this for an equilibrium version of your system, so that the 100-step timings are representative of a much longer run.
 There is typically no need to run for 1000s of timesteps to get accurate timings; you can simply extrapolate from short runs.

 For the set of runs, look at the timing data printed to the screen and log file at the end of each LAMMPS run.
-The Run_output doc page gives an overview.
+The screen and logfile output page gives an overview.

 Running on one (or a few processors) should give a good estimate of the serial performance and what portions of the timestep are taking the most time.
 Running the same problem on a few different processor counts should give an estimate of parallel scalability.
 I.e. if the simulation runs 16x faster on 16 processors, its 100% parallel efficient; if it runs 8x faster on 16 processors, it’s 50% efficient.